gmc-code/PC-algorithms1/docs/pseudocode/selection.rst

       WHILE TRUE DO
          IF scoreA > scoreB THEN
             IF scoreA - scoreB > 60 THEN
-                  OUTPUT "A won easily"
+                  OUTPUT "A won easily."
             ELSE
-                  OUTPUT "A won"
+                  OUTPUT "A won."
             ENDIF
          ELSEIF scoreB > scoreA THEN
             IF scoreB - scoreA > 60 THEN
-                  OUTPUT "B won easily"
+                  OUTPUT "B won easily."
             ELSE
-                  OUTPUT "B won"
+                  OUTPUT "B won."
             ENDIF
          ELSE
-            OUTPUT "A drew with B"
+            OUTPUT "A drew with B."
          ENDIF
       ENDWHILE
    END